ingcognito/monitoring-stack/README.md

 If you would like to change which targets should be monitored or make configuration changes edit the [/prometheus/prometheus.yml](prometheus/prometheus.yml) file.
 The targets section is where you define what should be monitored by Prometheus.
 The names defined in this file are actually sourced from the service name in the docker-compose file.
 If you wish to change names of the services you can add the "container_name" parameter in the `docker-compose.yml` file.

 Once configurations are done let's start it up.
-From the /prometheus project directory run the following command:
+Run the following command:

     $ make deploy